 My mission, which began in 2010, is to photograph all the fords on mainland England

-The fords are listed by their county in the counties section.
+The fords are listed by their county in the Counties section.
 A map of their location can be found by drilling down on the location tab against each image which will take you to my entry on the 'Geograph' site.
 For a guide on how to do this click on the How to Search for a Ford tab below.
-You can follow my progress by reference to the area shaded red on the English County Map, which also itemises the number of "official" fords still to be visited; or in detail on my Geograph Ford Map in the links section.
+You can follow my progress by reference to the English County Map, which also itemises the number of "official" 'Wetroads' fords still to be visited; or in detail on my Geograph Ford Map in the links section.
 To see all the fords still on the list see Fords Still To Visit in the link below.
-I now have only 7 of the original list to complete.
+I now have only 16 of the "official" 'Wetroads' list to complete.